timoxley/cruft/Readme.md

 [![Build Status](https://travis-ci.org/timoxley/cruft.png?branch=master)](https://travis-ci.org/timoxley/cruft)

-Cruft tries to remove files from codebases that are not required in production (e.g. docs, tests, examples).
+Cruft tries to remove files from codebases that are not required in production such as documentation, tests, examples).

-Primary use case is deploying on [devices](http://ninjablocks.com) that may not have a lot of disk space or access to decent bandwidth (e.g. [Australia](http://www.netindex.com/download/2,18/Australia/)).
+The primary usecase is for deploying to devices with constrained diskspace (e.g. [NinjaBlocks](http://ninjablocks.com)) or bandwidth (e.g. [Australia](http://www.netindex.com/download/2,18/Australia/)).

 ## Usage